“…to paint like a bird sings”

 Sometimes, when I’m very tired of my “lyrical” representation, I take all the leftover paint and make large gestures on top of some old painting that I have put in the truly hopeless pile.
 I try to channel Joan Mitchell or Helen Frankenthaler, or less likely, Cy Twombly, all huge favorites.
 These efforts are all about the paint in a pretty non-meticulous way.
 They are some of my favorite efforts.

 To paint is to express love, sometimes passionate, of color and light.
 There is an element of didactic… “this is how it really looks, this is how you should see it.”
 And of course, “this is how I feel about it.”
-I’m thrilled when someone likes what I’ve done, but that’s not why I paint.
+I’m thrilled when someone likes what I’ve done, but that’s not why I paint, I paint for the sheer pleasure of doing it.